xwiki/xwiki-docker/README.md

-Provides a full Docker environment for XWiki made up of the following:
+Provides several full Docker environments for running XWiki.

-* A Docker container running the latest MySQL 5.x database and configured to use UTF8 and be case-insensitive
+The following configurations are currently supported:
-* A Docker container running the latest Tomcat 8 + Java 8 + XWiki (the version depends on the branch/tag you use)
+* Two Docker containers with one container for running latest MySQL 5.x database (configured to use UTF8 and be case-insensitive) and another container for running the latest Tomcat 8 + Java 8 + XWiki (the version depends on the branch/tag you use).

 All source files are under the LGPL 2.1 license.